rand/autoreflex/README.md

 We provide a robust CLI tool `cli.py` to manage the development lifecycle without needing Docker.

 ### 1. Setup
 Install dependencies (Backend pip + Frontend npm) and checks your venv.
+It automatically handles OpenSSL build flags for `grpcio` on macOS.
 ```bash
 ./venv/bin/python cli.py setup
 ```